Optimal and Maximin Procedures for Multiple Testing Problems: OMT procedures for exchangeable simple hypotheses

 For strong FWER control, we demonstrate the potential power gain over the popular sequentially rejective procedure of Holm \citep{Holm79}, henceforth Bonferroni-Holm.
-Among all monotone rejection policies, the following procedure was shown in \cite{Lehmann05} to maximize certain aspects of power\footnote{The specific aspect of power considered in \cite{Lehmann05} was the following: the minimal probability of at least one rejection, among all configurations with $K$ exchangeable non-null hypotheses with signal $\theta\geq \epsilon$.} for $K=3$ independent and exchangeable test statistics, with sorted $p$-values $u_1\leq u_2\leq u_3$: (1) if $u_1> 1-(1-\alpha)^{1/3}$ reject no hypotheses, otherwise reject its null hypothesis and proceed to next step; (2) if $u_2> 1-(1-\alpha)^{1/2}$ make no further rejections, otherwise reject its null hypothesis and proceed to next step; (3) if $u_3>\alpha$ make no further rejections, otherwise reject all null hypotheses.
-Since for $\alpha=0.05$, $1-(1-\alpha)^{1/i}\approx \alpha/i$ for $i=2,3$, the difference of this policy (which performs at each step Sidak's test \citep{Sidak67}) from Bonferroni-Holm is negligible (less than $10^{-5}$ in average or minimal power for our experiments below), and therefore we only compare henceforth with \sradd{the widely used} Bonferroni-Holm.
+In \cite{Lehmann05} the step-down Sidak procedure (which performs at each step Sidak's test \citealp{Sidak67}) was shown to maximize certain aspects of power\footnote{The specific aspect of power considered in \cite{Lehmann05} was the following: the minimal probability of at least one rejection, among all configurations with $K$ exchangeable non-null hypotheses with signal $\theta\geq \epsilon$.}, among all monotone rejection policies (defined in \S~\ref{Sec:related work}).
+Since for $\alpha=0.05$, the difference of this policy from Bonferroni-Holm is negligible (less than $10^{-5}$ in average or minimal power for our experiments below), we only compare henceforth with the widely used Bonferroni-Holm.

 Table \ref{tab-power-FWER} shows the power comparison for various values of $\theta$.
 The power of Bonferroni-Holm is smaller than the power of the OMT policy for $\Pi_{\theta,3}$ by more than 20\%.
 However, the average power of the OMT policy for $\Pi_{\theta,any}$ can be lower than that of Bonferroni-Holm.
 Of course, the minimal power of the OMT policy for $\Pi_{\theta,any}$ is much higher than that of Bonferroni-Holm.